argonne-lcf/ALCF_Hands_on_HPC_Workshop/ai_ml_profiling/README.md

 # Profiling a simple PyTorch example
 In the hands on session we will try to profile a simple PyTorch example.
 This mini-application (mini-benchmark) mimics the sequence parallelism strategy that we use for our auroraGPT training.
-Very similar strategy is adopted by Megatron-DeepSpeed as well.
+A similar strategy is adopted by Megatron-DeepSpeed as well.

-A request to an user would be to try and run the run the scripts both from an interactive session and a batch submission *before* jumping on to using the profilers!
+A request to an user would be to try and run the run the scripts either from an interactive session or a batch submission *before* jumping on to using the profilers!

 ## Content of the repository
 In this repository we have a few scripts.
 We will quickly give a brief introduction to them.